Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Best Iron-Rich Foods for Spoon-feeding

+Let’s dive into the best iron-rich foods and purees for babies and young toddlers.
+First, let’s look at pureed foods.
 You can make your own baby food or use stage two purees to spoon-feed your baby.

-1. Pureed meat
+1. Pureed meats

 2. Fortified cereals